rabbidknight/lidar-point_estimation_CNN-SVM/README.md

 ABOUT:
 ----------------------------

-Lidar point estimation on point-cloud data using SLFM.
+Lidar point estimation on point-cloud data using SLFN.

 My project of my internship at ADASTEC Inc. , June-August 2024.